 After scanning an application's reference documentation, start that application, choose an interesting function, and refer to the documentation to help you configure the application to support that function.
 For example, if the application is Commander and the function is transceiver control, then the minimum configuration would be choosing a radio model, choosing a serial port, and setting that serial port's parameters.
 Then choose the next interesting function and get it going; repeat this process until the application is doing everything you need.

-Each of the above articles in this Wiki provides an entry point to a goal-oriented article in a specific domain.
-You can also find goal-oriented articles via the FindPage tab in the upper-left corner of each Wiki page; when clicked, Title Search and Full-text Search capabilities become available; the FindPage tab also provides access to a TitleIndex and a WordIndex.
+Each of the above articles in this Wiki provides an entry point to a task-oriented article in a specific domain.
+You can also find task-oriented articles via the FindPage tab in the upper-left corner of each Wiki page; when clicked, Title Search and Full-text Search capabilities become available; the FindPage tab also provides access to a TitleIndex and a WordIndex.
 Each article also provides Titles and Text search buttons in its upper-right corner.

 Unlike most Windows applications, DXLab applications do not provide menu bars at the top of their windows.
 In applications with large amounts of functionality, such menus make it difficult to quickly locate the function you need.
 To configure a DXLab application, click the Main window's Config button.
 A Configuration window bearing settings will appear.
 If the text accompanying a setting is too terse to understand, place the mouse cursor over the text box, selector, radio button, checkbox, or slider in question for second or two, and an explanatory popup will appear.
 These popups are provided for all user interface controls in DXLab applications, not just those on Configuration windows.

-DXLab Discussion Group
+DXLab Yahoo Group

-If Something Isn't Working Correctly
+If Something Isn't Working

 If one of your DXLab applications seems to not be working correctly, please don't panic.
 In particular, do not attempt to uninstall and then re-install the application, or to delete files you believe may be responsible, or to re-upload all of your QSOs to eQSL or LotW; these actions can create larger problems than the one you're confronting.
 If you've joined the DXLab reflector, post a message there that includes

 - a description of the incorrect behavior